cherrywoods/swift-meta-serialization/docs/Guides/README.md

+# Welcome to the MetaSerialization docs

+This is the place where you can find guides about MetaSerialization and documentation for all public types from MetaSerialization.

+A good point to start is `MetaEncoder` or `MetaDecoder`, or reading the guides linked to in this file.

 ## What it does
 MetaSerialization provides a layer in between your serialization framework and the swift standard library interface (mainly Encoder and Decoder) and implements most of the overhead Encoder and Decoder require.